 HAPPY BIRTHDAY!
 IT’S ROALD DAHL DAY, and kids across the land are dressing up as their favourite Roald Dahl characters – which one is yours?
-Ours is easily The BFG (superbly played by Mark Rylance) whom we fell in love with this summer with the release of our favourite film of the year.
-What better excuse to include the trailer here.
+Ours is easily The BFG (superbly played by Mark Rylance) whom we fell in love with in summer 2016 with the release of our favourite film of the year.
+What better excuse to include the trailer here, and to share some interesting Roald Dahl facts you didn’t know!

 Read on to learn 7 things you may not know about author Roald Dahl and his work.